Students in Years 11 and 12 will follow the advice and instructions provided by their school about continuing in their subject studies.

 - Visual Art in Practice

 Authority-registered subjects have a more practical orientation than authority subjects, and may also allow students to attain concurrent TAFE qualifications.
-These subjects do not count towards an OP.

 Subjects currently offered: